- Big picture differences: the business model

 Private equity tends to be a common exit path for investment banking analysts and consultants.
-As a result, we get a lot of questions on both the functional and the actual day-to-day differences between investment banking analyst/associate and private equity associate roles, so we figured we would lay it out here.
+As a result, we get a lot of questions on both the functional and the actual day-to-day differences between investment banking analyst/associate and private equity associate roles, so we figured we’d lay it out here.
 We’ll compare the industry, roles, culture/lifestyle, compensation, and skills to accurately compare and contrast both careers in detail.

-Big picture differences — The business model
+Big picture differences: the business model

 Private equity firms, on the other hand, are groups of investors that use collected pools of capital from wealthy individuals, pension funds, insurance companies, endowments, etc. to invest in businesses.
 Private equity funds make money from a) convincing capital holders to give them large pools of money and charging a % on these pools and b) generating returns on their investments.
 They are investors, not advisors.
 Read how a basic LBO works.